-When to use a graphic resume.
+When to use a graphic resume

-Place an emphasis on content.
+Place emphasis on the content

-Whether you choose a graphic or standard resume, the emphasis should be placed on content.
-Graphic designs still follow the basic resume format: title, summary, key skills, experience, education, and professional development.
-Don’t include photos of yourself and instead, focus on the content as much as the design and layout.
-Content should use strong action verbs, achievement statements, and contributions.
+Whether you choose a graphic or a standard resume format, the emphasis should be placed on its content.
+Graphic resumes still follow the basic resume format: title, summary, key skills, experience, education, and professional development.
+Focus on the content as much as the design and layout, using strong action verbs, achievement statements, and contributions.

-Stay away from Infographics.
+Stay away from infographics

-Portfolios speak louder than words.
+Portfolios speak louder than words

-Consider the 30-second test.
+Consider the 6-second test

 Highlight five to eight key skill requirements from a job advertisement in your field.